sunyolo/CGMega.github.io/test_long/folder1-Installation/README.md

 Operating system: Linux or are highly recommended.
 CGMega was developed and tested on Linux.
 Windows Subsystem for Linux (WSL) is not recommended.

-Memory: 16 G byte or more?Memory usage also depends on the size of your Hi-C and PPI dataset.
+Memory: Memory usage depends on the size of your Hi-C and PPI dataset and it may cost

-CPU: Core i5 or better processor?
+CPU: Intel(R) Xeon(R) Silver 4210R CPU @ 2.40GHz.
+This is NOT the least requirement.

 ## Software Requirements